ameerwasi001/Imperal/README.md

 ```
 x = 3
 ```
-but on the other hand the normal variables are only semantically immutable and can be assigned and reassigned inside top-level declarations such as what follows
+but on the other hand, the normal variables are only semantically immutable and can be assigned and reassigned inside top-level declarations such as what follows
 ```
 main = {
   x = 3